DGalexander/DGalexander.github.io/_posts/2016-12-05-Isochrone-Mapping.md

 As yet, only [Route 360](https://www.route360.net/index.html) only accepts points as sources, as ploygons would be useful for large destinations such as National Parks.
 I plan to overlay the Park Boundary with the road network and create *'intersect points'* to use as a measure of *'travel time to entrance'*.

 Motion Intelligence helps business and public organizations harvest the power of advanced spatial analysis.
 This can be useful in Spatial Planning and business planning.
-Below, I have adapated a simple polygon map to with travel time and travel type options using Bakewell Visitor Centre as an example.
+Below, I have adapated a simple bash query around using R as a GIS to show travel time to a Landscape Partnerhip area in Scotland.

 <p>
 <iframe frameborder="0" width="700" height="800"